15 best knowledge management software and tools for 2023

 - The most-searched-for keywords

-Pricing
+9. Pricing

-Security
+10. Security

 When you’re working with all kinds of information — blog posts, customer data, contracts, and policy documents — you need a way to protect that content.
-The best knowledge management platforms offer enhanced security features, such as:
+The best knowledge management systems offer enhanced security features, such as:

 - Secure cloud-based storage